troutkilroy/RPCBroker.NET/README.md

   server.Start();
 ```
-You can have multiple handlers for different request types.
+You can register multiple handlers for different request types.
 Finally for the client, we'll create a client instance and call the server endpoint:
 ```
 var client = new RabbitMQRPCClient("localhost", "guest", "guest", "serverQueue");
 var ct = new CancellationTokenSource();